Approximate Bregman Proximal Gradient Algorithm for Relatively Smooth Nonconvex Optimization: Conclusion

 In this paper, we propose the approximate Bregman proximal gradient algorithm (ABPG) for composite nonconvex optimization problems.
 ABPG does not require the global Lipschitz continuity for $\nabla f$.
 Its subproblem of ABPG is easy to solve due to the approximate Bregman distance.
 In particular, when $\phi$ is strongly convex and $g\equiv0$, the subproblem is always expressed in a closed form.
 Moreover, ABPG coincides with existing algorithms by choosing some particular $\phi$.
 This implies that we can discuss theoretical aspects of existing algorithms by using the ABPG framework.
 We have established the global subsequential convergence with some standard assumptions.
 Then, we have guaranteed the global convergence to a stationary point under the KL property when $g\equiv0$.
 We also applied ABPG to the $\ell_p$ regularized least squares problems with some cases, the $\ell_p$ loss problem, and the nonnegative linear system.

 For large-scale optimization problems, ABPG would be very slow due to the line search procedure.
 It is important for future work to develop the acceleration of ABPG.
 Recently, some researchers~\cite{Ding2023-jf,Dragomir2022-oh,Yang2022-jr} evaluated the iteration complexity of Bregman-type algorithms.
 Because ABPG uses the approximate Bregman distance, it would be challenging to evaluate the iteration complexity of ABPG.
 We would like to resolve this matter to evaluate it in the future.
+Even if $g\not\equiv0$ is separable, the global convergence would not be established due to the nonsmoothness of $g$.
+This might be resolved by improving the line search procedure.